Gerontocracy

-A gerontocracy is a form of oligarchical rule in which an entity is ruled by leaders who are significantly older than most of the adult population.
-In many political structures, power within the ruling class accumulates with age, making the oldest individuals the holders of the most power.
+A gerontocracy is a form of rule in which an entity is ruled by leaders who are substantially older than most of the adult population.

+In many political structures, power within the ruling class accumulates with age, making the oldest individuals the most powerful.
 Those holding the most power may not be in formal leadership positions, but often dominate those who are.
 In a simplified definition, a gerontocracy is a society where leadership is reserved for elders.

 Although the idea of the elderly holding power exists in many cultures, the gerontocracy has its western roots in ancient Greece.
-Plato famously stated that "it is for the elder man to rule and for the younger to submit".
-One example of the ancient Greek gerontocracy can be seen in the city state of Sparta, which was ruled by a Gerousia, a council made up of members who were at least 60 years old and who served for life.
+Plato stated that "it is for the elder man to rule and for the younger to submit".
+An example of the ancient Greek gerontocracy can be seen in the city-state of Sparta, which was ruled by a Gerousia, a council made up of members who were at least 60 years old and who served for life.

+In democracies, gerontocracy is connected to higher voter turnout with age and can result in disproportionate pension spending.

 In political systems

-Elders had leadership roles in many tribal societies.
-In the time of the Eight Immortals of the Chinese Communist Party, it was quipped, "the 80-year-olds are calling meetings of 70-year-olds to decide which 60-year-olds should retire".
-For instance, Party chairman Mao Zedong was 82 when he died, while Deng Xiaoping was not retired until the age of 85.

-In the Soviet Union

-In the Soviet Union, gerontocracy became increasingly entrenched starting in the 1970s; it was prevalent in the country until at least March 1985, when a more dynamic and younger, ambitious leadership headed by Mikhail Gorbachev took power.
-Leonid Brezhnev, its foremost representative, died in 1982 aged 75, but had suffered a heart attack in 1975, after which generalized arteriosclerosis set in, so that he was progressively infirm and had trouble speaking.
-During his last two years he was essentially a figurehead.